slee25/AC209A_SpotifyGroup30/Data_Collection_EDA.md

-- In general, these distributions are similar to the distributions in 1.(2), which presented by Spotify, indicating our 55000 samples reasonably represent the whole population.
+- In general, these distributions are similar to the distributions in Section 1)-[2], which presented by Spotify, indicating our 55000 samples reasonably represent the whole population.

 - Below, we have generated the inter-dependency plot, by defining a custon function `draw_inter_dependencies`: